kefaslungu/resourceMonitor/readme.md

 * CPU usage is given for logical processors, not physical cores.
 This is noticeable for processors which uses Hyper-Threading where number of CPU's is twice the number of CPU cores.
 * If there is heavy disk activity such as copying large files, there might be delays when obtaining disk usage information.
 * This add-on requires Windows 7 Service Pack 1 or later.

+## Version 19.12

+* NVDA 2019.3 or later is required due to extensive use of Python 3.

 ## Version 19.07